rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ### Use lscpu

-lscpu is a built in tool to view cpu information:
+lscpu is a built in tool to view cpu information.
+You can see on line 10 that the virtualization is VT-x:

 ```bash linenums="1" hl_lines="1"
 lscpu | egrep -i 'Model name|Socket|Thread|NUMA|CPU\(s\)|virtual'